Ace Ventura: Ace Ventura: Pet Detective

-During the first film, Ace lives in an apartment alongside many different animals, all of whom hide from his landlord (to whom he owes money for rent), Mr. Shickadance (Mark Margolis) in his absence.
+During the first film, Ace lives in an apartment alongside many different animals dubbed his "jungle friends," all of whom hide from his landlord (to whom he owes money for rent), Mr. Shickadance (Mark Margolis) in his absence.
 He is tasked with not only finding a stolen dolphin, but also trying to prevent the kidnapping of Dan Marino from a psychopath ex-football player, Ray Finkle, bent on revenge for costing the Dolphins the game with the botched field goal against the San Francisco 49ers in Super Bowl XIX.
 He is certain that Finkle is the man responsible, but he can't find Finkle.
 Ace also learns of a missing hiker who coincidentally is named Lois Einhorn, who is a lieutenant of the Miami Police department and tries to figure out the connection she has with his suspect.
 Eventually, Ace not only discovers the connection that Finkle has with Einhorn, but also that they're the same person in disguise.
 As the real Lois Einhorn was still missing, Finkle had used the opportunity to steal her identity by having a sex-change and then joined the police force as part of his plan for revenge.
 Disgusted by the thought that when he had been previously kissed by Einhorn, he had actually been kissed by a man, Ace spends the night rinsing his mouth out and washing himself.
 Following Einhorn to the hideout inside a wharf, he tries to test his theory on her, but finds a normal feminine body and actual hair.
 Before Ace was about to give up, Marino secretly alerts him to a bulge sticking between her legs.
-With concrete proof, Ace makes a short humiliating speech at Einhorn while revealing to the entire Miami PD about her true motive in killing Roger Podacter, when he discovered her true identity as Finkle ("He found Captain Winky!").
+With concrete proof, Ace makes a short humiliating speech at Einhorn while revealing to the entire Miami PD about her true motive in killing Roger Podacter, when he discovered her true identity as Ray Finkle ("He found Captain Winky").
 He proves it by forcibly turning Einhorn over to reveal the bulge sticking out of her silk panties.
-Everyone in the PD, as well as Marino and Snowflake, reacts in disgust when they learned that Finkle had kissed them the same way as Ace.
-Now humiliated and exposed, Finkle makes his last attempt to kill Ace out of revenge, but he flips him over into the wharf.
-As he attempts to pull himself up, Ace steps over Finkle's hand and takes the ring which was indeed missing a stone to finalize his theory that Einhorn is no doubt the disgraced Ray Finkle.
-Ace begins a relationship with Miami Dolphins’ press officer, Melissa Robinson, while Finkle is arrested for his crimes.
+Marino, Snowflake and the rest of the cops, react in disgust when they learn that Finkle had kissed them the same way as Ace was kissed.
+Now exposed and humiliated, enraged Finkle makes his last attempt to kill Ace out of revenge, but he flips him over into the wharf.
+As he attempts to pull himself up, Ace steps over Finkle's hand and takes the ring which was indeed missing a stone to finalize his theory by proving that Lois Einhorn is the disgraced Ray Finkle.
+Ace begins a relationship with Miami Dolphins' press officer, Melissa Robinson, while Lois Einhorn a.k.a Ray Finkle is arrested.